Entanglement statistics of polymers in a lattice tube and unknotting of 4-plats: Upper bound: Unknotting lattice links via the unknotting of 4-plat diagrams

 Towards establishing the \textit{upper bound} of Theorem~\ref{thm-bounds}, in this section we show how to transition between an embedding of a non-split link $L$ in $\tube^*$ and a corresponding set of $4$-plat diagrams, one for each prime factor of $L$.
 The ultimate goal is to ``unknot'' the embedding by a sequence of $f_L$ insertions of braid blocks.
 Specifically, we obtain the following theorem. \begin{thm} Any lattice embedding of a non-split link $L$ in $\tube^*$ can be converted to a lattice polygon of the unknot in $\tube^*$ by $f_L$ insertions of braid $s$-blocks.
 The span ($s$) is bounded above by $3c+8$, where $c$ is the maximum crossing number of the prime factors of $L$. \end{thm} The \emph{crossing number} of a link $L$ is a topological invariant given by the minimal number of crossings over all its diagrams.
-Fig.~\ref{fig1intro}A shows a trefoil polygon in $\tube^*$ with $n=98$ edges, along with an embedding of a braid block (Fig.~\ref{fig1intro}E) that, upon insertion at the identified location, converts the trefoil to an unknot polygon.
+Figure~\ref{fig1intro}A shows a trefoil polygon in $\tube^*$ with $n=98$ edges, along with an embedding of a braid block (Figure~\ref{fig1intro}B) that, upon insertion at the identified location, converts the trefoil to an unknot polygon.
 Importantly, the spans of the braid blocks are determined by the crossing numbers of the prime factors of $L$ and do not depend on the size of the lattice embedding of $L$.

 To prove Theorem~\ref{thm-insertion} we show that any $4$-plat diagram can be changed into a diagram of the unknot by inserting a specific $4$-braid.
 The problem of untangling knots via local moves on diagrams is of independent interest in knot theory.
-McCoy \cite{McCoy} proved that for unknotting number one alternating knots, unknotting crossings exist in any alternating diagram.
-However, in general, it is not easy to find a small number of sets of crossing changes converting a given diagram into a diagram of the unknot.
+McCoy \cite{McCoy} proved that unknotting crossings exist in any alternating diagram of an unknotting number one alternating knot.
+However, in general, it is not easy to find a small set of crossing changes converting a given diagram into a diagram of the unknot.
 Taniyama \cite{Taniyama} showed that for any nontrivial knot and any natural number $N$, there is a diagram of the knot where the unknotting number of the diagram is greater than or equal to $N$.
 In the case of 4-plats, in Theorem~\ref{thm:unknottinginsertion} we show that any 4-plat diagram of a prime link can be converted to the unknot by inserting a 4-braid whose length is bounded above by the crossing number of the link.